saltstack/salt/doc/topics/targeting/index.rst

 Loadable Matchers
 =================

-.. versionadded:: Flourine
+.. versionadded:: Fluorine

 Internally targeting is implemented with chunks of code called Matchers.
-As of the Flourine release, matchers can be loaded dynamically.
+As of the Fluorine release, matchers can be loaded dynamically.
 Currently new matchers cannot be created, but existing matchers can have their functionality altered or extended.
 For more information on Matchers see